doi-foundation/doi-website/content/the-identifier/resources.md

 date = "2022-10-04"
 draft = false
 # the following section is for the header
 maintext = "This is where you will find shareable resources regarding the foundation, the community, and the identifier.
-Please download and share these items, they include factsheets about technical specifications, an archive of policies and statements, and quick flash oviewers to introduce the DOI Foundation in your commuityies and work.
-Everything on this site is shareable under a CC-4.0 attribution license." subtext = "Let us know what other resources you'd like to see here" imagetop = "The Identifier" imagemain = "Resources"
+Please download, use, and share these items, they include factsheets about technical specifications, an archive of policies and statements, and quick overviews to introduce the DOI Foundation in your commuities and work.
+Everything on this site is shareable under a CC-4.0 attribution license." subtext = "Let us know what other resources you'd like to see here." imagetop = "The Identifier" imagemain = "Resources"